RyanChanTech/RyanChanTech/README.md

 ### Hi there, I'm Ryan Chan! 👋

-- I'm currently a student at Cornell University majoring in Electrical and Computer Engineering
+- Recent Cornell University graduate in Electrical and Computer Engineering (Bachelor's and Master's)
+- Currently working at NASA
 - I'm interested in embedded systems and robotics.
 - I enjoy working on personal projects, check out some of them here!
   - https://ryanchantech.github.io/